-Unless you’re considered to be an expert in dangerous goods, or you’re forever with your head buried inside a copy of any of the model regulations, then you probably don’t realise how many everyday items around us pose a risk.
+Unless you’re considered to be an expert in hazardous goods, or you’re forever with your head buried inside a copy of any of the model regulations, then you probably don’t realise how many everyday items around us pose a risk.

 What are dangerous goods?… as a quick reminder, dangerous goods are those substances or materials that pose a risk to the health, safety of people, animals, property or the environment.